syncedtoblog/syncedtoblog.github.io/_posts/2020-10-11-Impact-Covid-19-On-Air-Travel-2.md

 ### The Ratio of Domestic to International Flights

-Lastly we wanted to see whether the drops in air traffic were coming international or domestic flights (or both).
+Lastly we wanted to see whether the drops in air traffic were from reducing international or domestic flights (or both).

 <style>